ms609/TreeDist/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-There were 2 NOTEs:
+There was 1 NOTE:

 * checking CRAN incoming feasibility ...
 NOTE
   Maintainer: 'Smith Martin R. <martins@gmail.com>'

   New submission

-This was submitted and reviewed by Swetlana Herbrandt, who identified issues that we have now resolved:
+This package was previously submitted, and reviewed by Swetlana Herbrandt, who identified issues that we have now resolved:

 - Copyright holders have now been added to the Authors@R field
 - A reference has been added to the Descroption field of the DESCRIPTION file.

+The previous submission contained a further note, which I understood to be a false positive.
+This note is no longer showing on my checks:
 * checking compiled code ...
 NOTE
   File 'TreeSearch/libs/x64/TreeSearch.dll':
   Found no calls to: 'R_registerRoutines', 'R_useDynamicSymbols'